LERD: Latent Event-Relational Dynamics for Neurodegenerative Classification: Bayesian Neural Dynamical System

 \textbf{Challenges.} Three technical issues arise in optimizing~\eqref{eq:elbo}.
-First, $\mathrm{KL}_T^{(n)}$ involves \emph{path measures} induced by a differential equation and is intractable in closed form (it integrates over an infinite-dimensional trajectory); we therefore replace it with a tractable integral–rate surrogate that depends only on the dLIF rate $r(t)$, with a formal bound given in the Theory (Appendix).
+First, $\mathrm{KL}_T^{(n)}$ involves \emph{path measures} induced by a differential equation and is intractable in closed form (it integrates over an infinite-dimensional trajectory); we therefore replace it with a tractable integral–rate surrogate that depends only on the dLIF rate $r(t)$, with a formal IVP representation in Theorem~\ref{thm:ivp-kl-dlif}.
 Second, enforcing a LIF prior directly is difficult because the spike function in LIF is \emph{non-differentiable}, which prevents straightforward use in gradient-based training; instead we introduce differentiable rate proxies and constrain them to follow dLIF laws via $\mathcal{R}_{\mathrm{LIF}}^{(n)}$.
 Third, ERG learning lacks ground-truth edges; to avoid over-constraining the graph, we only use the weak regularizer $\mathcal{R}_{\mathrm{ERG}}^{(n)}$ to bias edge strengths toward experimental observables, leaving the fine-grained graph structure to be driven by event lags inferred from the EPDE–MELP posterior.

+Setting $\beta=0$ removes this observable Fisher--$z$ anchoring, while setting $\lambda_{\mathrm{LIF}}=0$ removes the dLIF prior.
+Table~\ref{tab:ablation} reports no-prior, dLIF-only, ERG-only, and dual-prior variants, so LERD's gains are not obtained by forcing the ERG to reproduce Pearson correlations.